Bates College (Spanish)

 With regards to my skills in tutoring, since October 2011 I have tutored Spanish to students of various levels and ages (from a second-grader to an adult learner), creating individualized strategies and lesson plans to fit each student's particular needs.
 Furthermore, I worked for a year as a bilingual teacher's assistant in a third grade classroom.
 Working with students in small groups and one-on-one has given me the invaluable teaching skills that I would utilize as your tutor.
 Moreover, I love helping others.
 I am good at thinking of multiple ways to explain concepts if someone does not understand my initial explanation.
 I myself need to ask lots of questions when I am learning new material, so I fully encourage questions from others.
 I am also a fun, enthusiastic, and creative tutor.

 Apart from experience tutoring Spanish, I also have a background in translation, transcription, interpreting, and language editing.
 I have worked as a freelance Spanish translator since January 2013.
 My translations have included various IEPs and other educational materials, affidavits of domestic abuse victims, a cookbook for homeless individuals in shelters, and an iPad application about gastrointestinal stromal tumors.
-In addition, I am a community interpreter with a focus on school settings, for such purposes as IEP meetings and student cognitive evaluations.
+In addition, I worked for a year as a community interpreter with a focus on school settings, for such purposes as IEP meetings and student cognitive evaluations.
 I have experience with language editing as well, having assisted scholar Mary Berg in editing a recent edition of the nineteenth-century novel Aves sin nido.

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.